The Kaiser Foodline Blog

 The American Egg Roll

-The quintessential American-Chinese food is made with a wrapper of wheat and eggs – hence its name some believe.
+The quintessential American-Chinese food is made with a wrapper of wheat and eggs – hence its name, some believe.
 NYC claims to be its birthplace.
 The traditional thick egg roll was different – it was made with bamboo shoots, pork, shrimp mince, scallions, etc. But its takeout version is a tad simpler – it is made with cabbage, carrots, meat, etc. Egg rolls are served with sweet and sour sauce, soy sauce, duck sauce, or hot mustard.

 The Aussie Chiko Roll

 This funny-sounding name is the spring roll of Australia, created by Frank McEnroe in 1951.
-It was created as a thicker spring roll to hold up during football matches where it is a stadium favorite.
-The wrapper is a thick pastry tube made with egg and flour with a crunchy exterior and a doughy interior.
+It was created as a thicker spring roll to hold up during football matches, where it is a stadium favorite.
+The wrapper is a thick pastry tube made with egg and flour, with a crunchy exterior and a doughy interior.
 And, the filling is an interesting mix of cabbage, barley, carrots, green beans, celery, onion, wheat cereal, and beef.
-There is a vegetarian version of the Chiko Roll too!
+There is a vegetarian version of the Chiko Roll, too!

 Spring rolls in Europe